Principles-of-Biostatistics/3rd-Edition/README.md

 * __Solutions Manual__: The solutions to exercises from chapters 1-8 have been posted.
 We are continuously working on the solutions manual and will update the solutions pdf file as we complete the exercises for each chapter.
 The solutions manual for the 2nd edition can be used for exercises in the 3rd edition that have not changed from the previous edition.

 **Errata:**
 * Review Exercises, chapter 6, exercise 5c: this question references Figure 6.3 in the main text, but Figure 6.2 should be referenced instead.
+* Review Exercises, chapter 9, exercise 11: the table is missing a row.
+The value 2.37 should be added to the Calcium column and a corresponding value of 42 to the Albumin column.

 Please cite: Pagano, M., Gauvreau, K., & Mattie, H. (2022).
 Principles of Biostatistics (3rd ed.).
 Chapman and Hall/CRC. https://doi.org/10.1201/9780429340512